SUHackathon/data-science-challenge/README.md

 * Take time to research the business and industry to get an idea of typical business problems and how understanding data would help to address these.

-* Data are not is.
+* Data are, not is.
 The word data is a plural noun so write "data are".
 Datum is the singular.
 Generally real-world data are messy and you can expect to find some issues with the dataset, even though basic pre-cleaning has been applied.

 * A pitching workshop will be held before the event, please do make use of this to develop your skills.

-* Remember to have fun and use the opportunity to build your networks.
+* Remember to have fun and use the opportunity to build your network.

 ## 3. Data